Compassionate Care for Feral Cats: Our Findings

 - To do an exam, start with the least invasive thing and work your way to the face area.
 Only expose the part of the cat you are examining, and make sure the head stays completely covered.
 If the face pops out, the cat may run away and you will have lost your opportunity to complete the exam and introduce them to the Bin of Safety.

 P.S.
-Ear mites are your best friends.We have discovered why ear mites exist, and it is to help us give feral cats positive interactions with humans!
-Every single feral who has come in with ear mites has responded positively to ear cleaning and ear rubs - not just tolerated it, but leaned into our hands for more.
+Ear mites can be your best friends.We have discovered why ear mites exist, and it is to help us give feral cats positive interactions with humans!
+Almost every feral who has come in with ear mites has responded positively to ear cleaning and ear rubs - not just tolerated it, but leaned into our hands for more.
 It has been an amazing way to connect with them, and you can tell a lot about a cat's personality from how quickly and enthusiastically they respond to ear mite cleaning.
-Weird, but true.

-- Once the exam is finished, I have the Bin of Safety set up nearby and ready to receive its new guest.
+- Once the exam is finished, I have the Nest set up nearby and ready to receive its new guest.
 This includes comfy bedding and Feliway.
-I carefully shift the cat out of my lap and in front of the entrance and then uncover the face with the entrance covered so the cat will go into the Bin instead of into the room, where they are more likely to panic.
-This establishes the BoS as their safe place, which will make your life 1000% easier when it comes to medicating and other interactions.
+I carefully shift the cat out of my lap and in front of the entrance and then uncover the face with the entrance covered so the cat will go into the Nest instead of into the room, where they are more likely to panic.
+This establishes the Nest as their safe place, which will make your life 1000% easier when it comes to medicating and other interactions.

 Nests and Bins of Safety